coecms-training/access-om2-course/course.rst

 Forcing Data
 ------------

-* The model does not have a free-running atmospheric model.
-Atmospheric forcing is input from a data source by ``libaccessom2+yatm`` and passed to the ice model
+* Atmosphere is not free-running model.
+* Atmospheric forcing is input from a data source by ``libaccessom2+yatm`` and passed to the ice model
 * Atmosphere uses JRA55 reanalysis derivative product JRA55-do v1.4